-ENGL 2332# WORLD LITERATURE I (3-0) CREDIT 3
+ENGL 2332# WORLD LITERATURE I (3-0) CREDIT 3 Prerequisite: A grade of C or better in ENGL 1301

 A survey of world literature from the ancient world through the sixteenth century.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.